 Government schemes and programs are an important part of the UPSC syllabus.
 The following article talks about the Green Skill Development Programme for IAS exam, which is an important segment in the agricultural schemes of the government.

-An initiative for skill development in the environment and forest sector has been taken up by the Ministry of Environment, Forests & Climate Change (MoEF&CC) to enable India’s youth to get gainful employment and/or self-employment, utilising the vast network and expertise of ENVIS Hubs/RPs.
+An initiative for skill development in the environment and forest sector has been taken up by the Ministry of Environment, Forests & Climate Change (MoEF&CC) to enable India’s youth to get gainful employment and/or self-employment, utilizing the vast network and expertise of ENVIS Hubs/RPs.
 It is called the Green Skill Development Programme (GSDP).

-Importance of Green Skill Development Programme:
+Importance of Green Skill Development Programme

 - India would need around 10.4 crores of new workforces by the year 2022, in various sectors and hence skill development is essential to meet the demand.

-- The trainees of this programme can also be exposed for the expertise on wildlife conservation, nurseries, horticulture etc. and can be absorbed with Department of Environment and Forests of the State Governments as well.
+- The trainees of this programme can also be exposed for the expertise on wildlife conservation, nurseries, horticulture etc. and can be absorbed with the Department of Environment and Forests of the State Governments as well.

 - The programme aims to train youth who have not been able to continue higher education due to different financial or social constraints but has an urge to learn new things and do something fruitful.